 Know your evacuation zone by going to www.monroecountyem.com/evacuation.

-- Check with the local official to determine how much of the 50% building improvement threshold has already been used in the past few years.
-This may limit the amount of improvements you can make in the near future.
+- Check with the local building official to determine how much of the 50 percent building improvement threshold has already been used in the past few years.
+This may limit the number of improvements you can make in the near future.